Battle of Gettysburg: Initial movements to battle

 Thus, on June 3, Lee's army began to shift northward from Fredericksburg, Virginia.
 Following the death of Thomas J. "Stonewall" Jackson, Lee reorganized his two large corps into three new corps, commanded by Lieutenant General James Longstreet (First Corps), Lieutenant General Richard S. Ewell (Second), and Lieutenant General A.P.
 Hill (Third); both Ewell and Hill, who had formerly reported to Jackson as division commanders, were new to this level of responsibility.
 The cavalry division remained under the command of Major General J.E.B.
 Stuart.

-The Union Army of the Potomac under Major General Joseph Hooker consisted of seven infantry corps, a cavalry corps, and an artillery reserve, for a combined strength of more than 100,000 men.
+The Union's Army of the Potomac, commanded by Major General Joseph Hooker, consisted of seven infantry corps, a cavalry corps, and an artillery reserve, for a combined strength of more than 100,000 men.

 The first major action of the campaign took place on June 9 between cavalry forces at Brandy Station, near Culpeper, Virginia.
 The 9,500 Confederate cavalrymen under Stuart were surprised by Major General Alfred Pleasonton's combined arms force of two cavalry divisions (8,000 troopers) and 3,000 infantry, but Stuart eventually repelled the Union attack.
-The inconclusive battle, the largest predominantly cavalry engagement of the war, proved for the first time that the Union horse soldier was equal to his Southern counterpart.
+The inconclusive battle, the largest predominantly cavalry engagement of the war, proved for the first time that Union cavalrymen were equal to their Southern counterparts.

 By mid-June, the Army of Northern Virginia was poised to cross the Potomac River and enter Maryland.
 After defeating the Union garrisons at Winchester and Martinsburg, Ewell's Second Corps began crossing the river on June 15.
 Hill's and Longstreet's corps followed on June 24 and 25.
-Hooker's army pursued, keeping between Washington, D.C. and Lee's army.
+Hooker's army pursued, keeping between Washington, D.C., and Lee's army.
 The Union army crossed the Potomac from June 25 to 27.

 Lee gave strict orders for his army to minimize any negative effects on the civilian population.
 Food, horses, and other supplies were generally not seized outright unless a citizen concealed property, although quartermasters reimbursing Northern farmers and merchants with Confederate money which was virtually worthless or with equally worthless promissory notes were not well received.
 Various towns, most notably York, Pennsylvania, were required to pay indemnities in lieu of supplies, under threat of destruction.
 During the invasion, the Confederates seized between 40 and nearly 60 northern African Americans.
 A few of them were escaped fugitive slaves, but many were freemen; all were sent south into slavery under guard.

-On June 26, elements of Major General Jubal Early's division of Ewell's corps occupied the town of Gettysburg after chasing off newly raised Pennsylvania militia in a series of minor skirmishes.
+On June 26, elements of Major General Jubal Early's division of Ewell's corps occupied the town of Gettysburg after chasing off newly raised 26th Regiment Pennsylvania Emergency Militia Infantry in a series of minor skirmishes.
 Early laid the borough under tribute, but did not collect any significant supplies.
 Soldiers burned several railroad cars and a covered bridge, and destroyed nearby rails and telegraph lines.
 The following morning, Early departed for adjacent York County.